Burned in December, markets see slim chance of ECB action this week

 A weaker euro would help lift inflation and boost exports, but at $1.09 it is almost 4 percent stronger than it was the day before the December meeting.

-Judging from the difference between spot overnight interbank lending rates and forward rates dated according to the ECB meeting calendar, money markets price in a less than a 10 percent chance rates will be cut a further 10 basis points in January.
+Judging from the difference between spot overnight interbank lending rates and forward rates dated according to the ECB meeting calendar, money markets are pricing in a less than a 10 percent chance rates will be cut a further 10 basis points in January.

 The probability rises to 50 percent in March, when the ECB staff forecasts are updated, and 100 percent by mid-year.